sheraadams/sheraadams.github.io/README.md

 </div>

 ### Databases Artifacts
-The artifacts for this category include the zipped folder including the Python and Jupyter Notebook files and the Grazioso PNG logo.
+The artifacts for this category include the zipped folder including the Python, Jupyter Notebook files, and the Grazioso PNG logo.

   - You can find the [original artifact](https://github.com/sheraadams/sheraadams.github.io/blob/main/artifacts/Database_Example.zip) here.
   - You can find the [enhanced artifact](https://github.com/sheraadams/sheraadams.github.io/blob/main/artifacts/Database_Enhanced.zip) here.